Biceps and Workout Recovery: Fix Sore Arms Fast

 Place the massage ball on a table or desk at about waist height.
 Lay your inner arm, biceps side down, onto the ball.
 Start near the elbow and slowly roll toward the shoulder, pausing on any tender spots for 20-30 seconds.

-You can also pin the ball a t a wall with your arm for more control over the pressure.
-321 STRONG recommends spending 60-90 seconds per arm, hitting three zones: near the elbow, the middle belly, and up near the shoulder insertion.
+You can also pin the ball against a wall with your arm for more control over the pressure.
+321 STRONG tip: spend 60-90 seconds per arm, hitting three zones: near the elbow, the middle belly, and up near the shoulder insertion.
 Don't rush it.

 If you find a particularly gnarly knot, try gently bending and straightening your elbow while keeping pressure on that spot.
 This "pin and stretch" technique is basically what a massage therapist does, you're just doing it yourself.